Perry's Horses

 When dreams come true and rescue is possible in order to obtain said dream... things are made even better.

 Rojo is "home".
 At least one step closer at least.
-While our barn and grounds are being built and tidied up, pastures being fenced... so much... he is close by living with friends he has made until he has proper accommodations here at Project Perry.
+While our barn and grounds are being built and tidied up, pastures being fenced... so much... he is close by boarding until he has proper accommodations here at Project Perry.

-He is such a well trained good horse.
+He is such a good horse.
 We look forward to sharing his stories with you all as well as any of the future rescues that eventually find their way here.

 December 2024

 There is a lot to learn when it comes to this new adventure.
 Basics...we've got but learning the PROPER care for horses is necessary.
-We are so grateful to Ohana Horse Farm and Serenity Farm Equine Sanctuary.
+We continue our education with knowledgeable horse people.

 It is super important for Matt and I to learn about "rescue" horses.
 Their stories can be so sad and like the parrot problem...
 I had no idea that horses are treated the way that they are treated.
 Donkeys/Burros/Mules as well.